Burning Autumn Gallery to view related pieces.

 "Painted in fall of 1929.
 A painting made of a giant old maple tree (shaped like an oak) in brilliant foliage on back road from Ashfield to Conway near Pine Hill where Archibald MacLeish lives.
 Sold to Mrs. Henry P. Everett, the prominent collector of Cleveland, Ohio, and Pasadena, California.
 At her death, in the late 30's it was willed to the permanent collection of the San Diego Art Museum in San Diego, California."

-For many years, another painting of the same subject was thought to be this
+For many years, another painting of the same subject was thought to be this painting but its

-painting but its size did not match the one of record and Woodward makes no mention of a
+size did not match the one of record and Woodward makes no mention of a second painting of the same subject in

-second painting of the same subject in his painting diary entry.
-It was not until the owners of
+his painting diary entry.
+It was not until the owners of the canvas seen above contacted us that we began to

-the current owner was able to provide some provenance and the stretcher was well marked to
+unravel the mystery.
+Fortunately for us the current owner was able to provide some provenance and the

-fill in other blanks.
+stretcher was well marked to fill in other blanks.

 See more below ⮟